 Tuesday, May 23, 2023

-Mary Wynne & her São Paulo night-club column at Estadão
+Mary Wynne's night-club column at Estadão

 We don't know with certainty when US citizen Mary Wynne started as a journalist at daily 'O Estado de São Paulo' for she began her role working 'behind the scenes'.
 We presume she was first given the task of assembling a list of the best restaurants and night-clubs in town and publish it among the cinema & theatre ads section at the last pages of the newspaper.